Above All - Ohio | Services | Infrared Applications | Building

 |

-Insufficient attic insulation allows heat into living space |
+Insufficient attic insulation allows heat into living space. |

 A qualitative inspection of a building is one that merely looks for differences in the apparent temperature of surfaces.
 This type of building inspection is very fast and therefore very affordable.
 A more time-consuming quantitative inspection can record actual temperatures with great precision.
+Above All - Ohio utilizes a very high-tech infrared camera capable of both types of inspections.
+However, in building applications, a qualitative inspection almost always shows us what we need to see in order to identify potential problems.